 - Pressure-mounted: As you might guess, pressure-mounted gates extend between doorways or halls and stay in place with tension.
 They’re a little more restricted, and you have to step over them.

 - Hardware-mounted: This option is best for people who own their property.
 These are permanent gates that stay where you place them.
 You can find walk-through gate options, or you can find some without.
 Choose your placement carefully before you start drilling.

 At first, the notion of a cat gate might sound strange.
 Cats go wherever they want.
 It isn’t uncommon with their inquisitive nature to find your feline friend on top of bookshelves, exploring the space above the fridge, and even searching the cabinets.
 Do you always want them in those places, though?
 Not so much.

 Cat gates may not always prevent the most athletic cats from their explorations, but they help define strict borders within the house.
-As your cat encounters the new obstacle, it’ll pause and consider why the doorway or stairs are blocked.
+As your cat encounters the new obstacle, they will pause and consider why the doorway or stairs are blocked.
 Intelligent kitty minds go to work, and they’ll often wander away.
 Unless something is exciting on the other side of that cat gate, it’s not worth the energy to jump.

 Of course, if you share a home with cats and dogs, the pet gate takes on a new meaning.
 Maybe the gate helps your cat instead of hindering them.